 As your only power service provider, Provo Power takes pride in offering the most reliable electrical service in the state, and is working to be the top provider in the nation.
-Being that top provider in the nation takes effort, and our next big effort is to implement an Automated Metering Infrastructure (AMI Network).
-With recent changes in technological advances, costs and processes, Provo Power has determined that now is the best time to implement the network.
-This doesn’t come without scrutiny and we’d like to answer any concerns or questions you may have.
+Our latest effort was to implement an Automated Metering Infrastructure (AMI Network) with the latest technological advances offering many benefits to all of our customers.

 What is an AMI Network?